bioinformaticsdotca/Pathways_2019/laptop_setup_instructions.md

 home: https://bioinformaticsdotca.github.io/Pathways_2019
 ---

-## Install these before coming to the workshop:
+## Install these tools on your laptop before coming to the workshop:

 1) A robust text editor.